codemagic-ci-cd/codemagic-docs/content/yaml/distribution.md

           gem install bundler
           sudo gem install fastlane-plugin-firebase_app_distribution --user-install

-Then you only need to call a lane:
+Then you need to call a lane.
+This code is similar for Android and iOS.

 Android